Troubleshooting¶

 If the auth token is missing or the symlink is broken, re-authenticate:

-The entrypoint script symlinks /root/.obsidian-headless/ → /data/obsidian-config/ on startup, so the token persists on the data disk across container restarts.
+The entrypoint script symlinks /root/.obsidian-headless/ -> /data/obsidian-config/headless/ on startup, so the token persists on the data disk across container restarts.

 Verify sync configuration¶

-ob sync-setup writes config to /data/vault/.obsidian/.
-If this directory is empty or missing, sync won't work even if the auth token is valid.
+ob sync-setup writes config to ~/.config/obsidian-headless/sync/<vault-id>/config.json, which the entrypoint symlinks to /data/obsidian-config/config/.
+If this config is missing, sync won't start even if the auth token is valid (sync-guard.sh Gate 2 will block it).

 # List available vaults (to find or verify your vault ID)